aimee-mcneil-melville/ToDo-Full-Stack/README.md

   - Since you already have the artwork object, you can assign the value of its `title` property to the page `title` property.
 What will the data object look like that you pass to `res.render`?
 Talk it over with your pair.

 11. _As a user, I want to see all the details on the image view so that I can easily see information about the artist and licence._
   - Although you don't strictly need to create another partial here, it might be a good opportunity to practice.
 You can even do partials _within_ partials!
-For example, you could use a `comment.hbs` partial for each element in the `comments` array, and use that from a `artwork-details.hbs` partial.
+For example, you could use a `comment.hbs` partial for each element in the `comments` array, and use that from an `artwork-details.hbs` partial.

 Take the chance to explore, play, experiment.
 Ask lots of questions!